Our Mission

 • Modernizing our Region’s Water Supply

 Welcome to the official website of the Ukiah Valley Water Authority (UVWA).
 As a newly consolidated water management organization, we are committed to providing efficient and reliable water services to residents and businesses within the greater Ukiah Valley.
-The formation of this joint powers authority unifies the formerly independent water agencies: the City of Ukiah, Millview County Water District, and Redwood Valley County Water District, creating coordination that aims to optimize our regions water resources.
+The formation of this joint powers authority unifies the formerly independent water agencies: the City of Ukiah, Millview County Water District, Redwood Valley County Water District, and Willow County Water District, creating coordination that aims to optimize our region’s water resources.
 Our commitment is to modernize water infrastructure and governance while maximizing water access and resilience throughout our region.

 The Ukiah Valley Water Authority will RESTORE our region’s water reliability and sustainability by providing: